Paint the Story Point: Agile Estimation Technique Unveiled

 The “Paint the Story Point” exercise can not only be a great, fun energizer but also illustrates what Story Points is trying to achieve and helps avoid the dark side of its misuse and application.
 Additionally, it demonstrates that velocity is a result used for forecasting – and nothing else.

-So, we thought it would be good to have a virtual format version.
+So, we thought it would be good to offer a virtual format version – a free mural template.

 - 15 minutes – estimation